top of page

 BEHIND THE SCENES

-Used a Research Through Design methodology to explore how discursive topics can be introduced into games without breaking player engagement.
-Prototypes were developed not only as outcomes but as tools to generate insight through iterative making, testing, and reflection.
+Employed a Research Through Design methodology to examine how discursive topics can be introduced without disrupting player engagement.
+Prototypes served both as design outcomes and as tools for insight through iterative making, testing, and reflection.

 Analyzed eight games (such as Celeste, Night in the Woods, and This War of Mine) for how they foster emotional engagement and self-development.
 Insights were drawn from gameplay, creator interviews, reviews, and critical discourse, then filtered through the framework developed in phase one.